Sun damage lasts

 Did you know there is no such thing as a healthy tan?

 It is simply a defence mechanism activated by your skins cells.

-Did you know that sun damaged skin starts much earlier then you think?
+Sun-damaged skin starts much earlier than you probably realise.
 It occurs the MINUTE you get your FIRST TAN, which doesn’t become apparent until after the real damage is done.

 Exactly how quickly, depends on your skin type and the level of exposure your skin has been exposed to.

-Slip slap slop, no truer words have been spoken, when you are planning to go out in the sun.
+We believe no truer words can be spoken when you are planning to go out in the sun.